0xroyce/blog/README.md

 # 0xroyce_blog

-A flexible and feature-rich blog platform application with plugin support and built-in analytics.
+A flexible and feature-rich blog platform application with plugin support, templates support and built-in analytics.

 ## Table of Contents
 - [Description](#description)